Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-particle.md

 ![Wiring Image](/images/getting-started/losant-iot-dev-kits/builder-kit-particle/wiring-image.jpg "Wiring Image")

-## Setup the Photon
+## Set Up the Photon

-Follows [these instructions](https://docs.particle.io/guide/getting-started/start/photon/#step-1-power-on-your-device) to create a Particle account and properly connect the Photon to the WiFi network.
+Follow [these instructions](https://docs.particle.io/guide/getting-started/start/photon/#step-1-power-on-your-device) to create a Particle account and properly connect the Photon to the WiFi network.
 If more than one Photon shows up in the list, you can get the ID of yours by looking at the back of the development kit box.

 ![Kit Box](/images/getting-started/losant-iot-dev-kits/builder-kit-particle/development-kit-box.jpg "Kit Box")